 Items listed in a guide automatically become e-commerce opportunities.
 Required tools appear at the beginning of every guide.
-Whenever a your cursor hovers over an item, a small pop-up window links users to more information.
+Whenever a your cursor hovers over an item, a small pop-up window links users to more information, such as a link for where to purchase the item.
 Users can then buy a product of their very own from you!
 In the example below, an item enables users to learn more about a spudger tool—and, really, who wouldn't want to buy something called a spudger?

 Often, users ask questions in Answers about parts or tools that are best for a project.
 When users refer to an item in your database, a blurb and an e-commerce link appear at the end of the post, as seen below.
 Then, users that have the same question in the future can easily purchase whatever they need.